"The trumpet shall sound,

 Saga, Van Halen, Bon Jovi, Phil Collins, REO Speedwagon, Def

 My absolutely favorite literary work (after the Bible) is the epic masterpiece of the XX century, and perhaps of all times: John Ronald Reuel Tolkien's "The Lord of the Rings".
-Other readings that I like include the other great allegory of Christianity written in the twentieth century, "The Chronicles of Narnia", by the great Anglican scholar Clive Staples Lewis.
+Other readings that I like include that great allegory of Christianity, "The Chronicles of Narnia", by the great Anglican scholar Clive Staples Lewis.
 I think the eclectic Gilbert Keith Chesterton is one of the greatest Catholic authors of modern times.
-And I admire the most sublime novel in the Spanish language: "El Ingenioso Hidalgo Don Quijote de la Mancha", by Don Miguel de Cervantes y Saavedra.
+And I admire the most sublime novel in the Spanish language: "El Ingenioso Hidalgo Don Quixote de la Mancha", by Don Miguel de Cervantes Saavedra.

 "A Man for all Seasons", "Braveheart", "The Ten